 - Is it inimitable?
 We have a trademark.

 - Is it organised?
-Probably, we could do a better job here by participating in industrial events.
+We could probably do a better job here by participating in industrial events.

 The results of VRIO analysis generated a strategic hypothesis.
 I’ll add it to the strategy map in the form of: